 Mr. Barbur has represented Time Warner in a number of matters, including in connection with the government investigations and private securities litigation concerning financial reporting and disclosure issues arising out of Time Warner’s merger with America Online in 2000.

 Mr. Barbur also represented a special committee appointed by the Eli Lilly Board of Directors to respond to shareholder derivative demands and lawsuits relating to the marketing of Zyprexa.

 From 2013 through 2015, Mr. Barbur was named a “National Star” in antitrust litigation and a “Local Litigation Star” in the New York area by Benchmark Litigation.
-He was also recognized as a leader in antitrust litigation by the 2015 edition of The Best Lawyers in America.
+He was also recognized as a leader in antitrust litigation by the 2015 and 2016 editions of The Best Lawyers in America.
 Mr. Barbur has been recognized for his antitrust and patent work by The Legal 500 United States and was selected by Lawdragon from 2012 through 2015 as one of 500 Leading Lawyers in America.
 Mr. Barbur is a member of the Board of Trustees of the Aperture Foundation and a member of the Photography Council at the Museum of Modern Art.